Archihub-App/archihub.github.io/src/content/docs/en/masivas.md

         - __Description__: This parameter allows us to configure Folders that we want to skip, such as the Original folders.
 It is important to note that if an Original folder is found, the other folders will be ignored.
 - Optional Parameter
     - `--publish`
-        - __Description__: ArchiHub allows you to save or publish a new resource when you create it.
+        - __Description__: ArchiHUB allows you to save or publish a new resource when you create it.
 Activate this parameter if you want the resources you upload to be published directly.
         - __By default__: The resources will be saved as a draft.
         - __Example of use__: If you want the uploaded documents to be available immediately, activate this parameter.